mastermj65/help/07_tech-support/07_supported-browsers.md

 #### Why all this?

-FetLife's engineering team follows development best practices but outdated browsers can't keep up with them.
+FetLife's engineering team follows development and security best practices but outdated browsers can't keep up with them because they lack the latest technology improvements.

 By upgrading your browser you'll not only help us pushing the product forward faster, but also experience a safer and faster browsing experience across the web.